-The New York Mail and Express says.
-Indoubtedly "The Charlatan" is the best hing Sousa has done in the operatic line. instead of the flamboyant, biff-bang style of "The Bride-Elect," he has struck an easy, graceful style, repressed almost broughout, and even the inevitable easy, graceful style, repressed almost broughout, and even the inevitable march, which brings down the second burtain, fits in so nicely that its strains ets your foot a tapping before you fairly ealize what is coming.
-It is a good march, too, and while not so noisy as its predecessors, has the Sousa stamp all over it, and is sure to be immensely popu-ar.
-Other really delightful musical num-ers were "Orange Blossoms" "Seventh ion of a Seventh Son" and "Meditation."
-The words of the latter also being exceed-and clever.
-Indeed, Mr. Klein has writ-ble clever.
-Indeed, Mr. Klein has writ-the clever.
-Indeed, Mr. Klein has write its operness, while it is lack-os, in with lines.
-SEP 14 De Wolf Hopper has a rather ext valet.
-Deprived of the advantage early education, he has been making pendous effort of late to make up deficiencies.
+De Wolf Hopper in Charles Klein and the initial performance and daily for sevare made for the purpose of bettering the piece.
+It is a fact that even the percunial 'Robin Hood'' was not a phenomenal suscharm.
+For these reasons it is therefore safer to take the consensus of opinion with reference to "The Charlatan" in this city as a means of estimating its probable suc Those interested in the venture profess of the initial presentation in this city, and despite the warm weather, the attendance has been large.
+The only point that nov remains to be decided is whether or not the attendance will continue heavy, and, early education, he has been making pendous effort of late to make up deficiencies.
 He has, in planning cut to learning, wisely resolved to from his curriculum all books so approved by time and bearing the stamp.
 A line which he hit upon in rhetoric has been very consoling to hi it avers that "private application a are certainly superior to any system instruction."
 For him, after perusit son's "Spectator" and Boswell's "J the extraordinary adventures of Jack away and Laura Jean Libbey's lovefabrications are as so much dross, storm doors in Florida.
 These st cause him to swell with emotion in a furnace.
-Since the enthusian has been upon Monsieur Valet h quired a sort of patent leather it always shines.
-A peculiar habit that M. Valet quired has resulted in a rather occurrance.
+Since the enthusiass has been upon Monsieur Valet h quired a sort of patent leather it always shines.
+A peculiar habit that M. Velet De Wolf Hopper has a rather ext valet.
+Deprived of the advantage quired has resulted in a rather occurrance.
 Like Sir Hudibras, he greatest fondness for odd ends of the sayings of philosophers; the from the wormholes of long vanishing He is also an assiduous collector of and maxims, and his pockets literall with cards and scraps of paper on gleanings are written.
-One day Mr. H sent him down street to learn the na ddress of the shoemaker who is to new pair of boots for use in "The Ca tan."
-Returning, he told his mame or the time, handing him a card address desired.
+One day Mr. H ent him down street to learn the na ddress of the shoemaker who is to new pair of boots for use in "The Catan," Returning, he told his mame or the firm, handing him a card address desired.
 Next morning Mr. Hopper started street to visit the shoemaker.
-But ju his surprise when, turning to the card fresh his memory as to the name and dress of the maker, he could find neither. across the face of it was written in legible hand :- "Nothing should be done in a hurry catching fleas."
+But ju his surprise when, turning to the card fresh his memory as to the name and dress of the maker, he could find neither, across the face of it was written in legible hand:- "Nothing should be done in a hurry catching fleas."
 The erudite M. Valet had gotten his to ure cards mixed.